- Prospective Students

 - Official academic transcripts.
-We recommend uploading unofficial copies of your academic transcripts with your application in addition to sending official academic transcripts to USC.
+Upload unofficial copies of your academic transcripts with your application in addition to sending official academic transcripts to USC.
 See below for more information.

 - Official GMAT or GRE score report.
 GMAT is preferred.
 Scores are valid for five years.
 You must have taken the GMAT or GRE exam by the time you submit an application.
 The program code for our Full-Time MBA program is 389-9C-23.
 The GRE code for USC Marshall MBA is 4852.
 The GMAT or GRE requirement will not be waived under any circumstance.
 We recommend uploading unofficial copies of your GMAT or GRE scores with your application in addition to sending official scores to USC.
 If you took the GRE, you can predict a GMAT score using the GRE Comparison Tool for Business Schools.
 GMAT or GRE must have been taken on or after August 1, 2011.

 - Two required essays, as outlined in the online application.
 A third, optional, essay is available to provide any additional information you wish to convey to the Admissions Committee.

 - A professional résumé.

-- One letter of recommendation, which must be submitted online.
+- Two letters of recommendation, which must be submitted online.
 See below for more information.